 BCI is a multi-stakeholder initiative and we encourage participation from all interested stakeholders in the cotton supply chain.
 We offer membership for each link in the cotton supply chain, with associated fees and benefits for each of these five membership categories.

 Civil Society: any not-for-profit organisation which serves the public interest and common good related to the cotton supply chain.

 Producer Organisations: any organisation that works with or represents cotton producers, i.e. cotton farmers and farm workers.

 Suppliers and Manufacturers: any commercial organisation within the cotton supply chain beyond the farm gate and before retail, from buying, selling, and financing to processing.
-This includes Ginners, Spinners, Mills, Cut and Sew, Cotton Traders and Financial Institutions.
+This includes Ginners, Spinners, Mills, Cut and Sew and Cotton Traders.

 Retailers and Brands: any consumer facing commercial organisation, including Apparel, Home, Travel & Leisure.